tjsavage/cooking-school/content/post/going-off-recipe/index.md

 I believe that cooking well - that being able to create rather than replicate - is one of a privileged set of skills that directly leads to a richer, fuller life, for you and everyone around you.

 That cooking well and living well are one and the same.
+That we follow recipes in our cooking, in our careers, in our lives, bland simulacrums of some long-forgotten seed of truth, lacking the confidence or wisdom to venture off the well-trod path.

 I also like collecting diplomas.